 I guess I have kept it up just in case anyone wanted to know where I was or what I was up to, since my life sometimes feels scattered across the world.

 So, if you read this blog, then thank you.
 I appreciate your interest.
 I hope that some of the things I have to offer the world are of use to someone, and that I am not just “screaming into the void,” as they say.

 Anyway, that’s the end of the Travel Series.

-Now, on to next month, where I start to write about the island of Guam (my home from September of 2015 to September of 2017) and my adventures there with my husband Rich.
+Now, on to next month, where I start to write about the island of Guam (my home from September of 2015 to ???) and my adventures there with my husband Rich.

 (We’re been married for years but I still can’t get over how weird it sounds to say “my husband.”
 If you know me, you know I wasn’t looking.
 It just happened.)